-Kerry Denies He's Mulling Presidential Bid amid Purported Concerns over Sanders
+John Kerry Deletes F-Bomb Denial of Anti-Bernie Campaign Plans

-Former Secretary of State John Kerry on Sunday denied an NBC report detailing an alleged conversation of Kerry purportedly mulling the possibility of jumping into the Democrat primary due to mounting concerns over Sen. Bernie Sanders (I-VT).
+Former Secretary of State John Kerry on Sunday dropped an F-bomb while denying an NBC report that he is mulling the possibility of jumping into the Democrat primary — then deleted and reposted his statement without the profanity.

 An NBC News report on Sunday detailed an alleged conversation purportedly overheard by an NBC News analyst featuring Kerry, who, according to the report, was discussing what it would take for him to jump into the presidential race over concerns of “the possibility of Bernie Sanders taking down the Democratic Party — down whole.”